 Depression is a common problem among older adults, but it is NOT a normal part of aging.
 In fact, studies show that most older adults feel satisfied with their lives, despite having more illnesses or physical problems.
 Important life changes that happen as we get older may cause feelings of uneasiness, stress, and sadness.

 For instance, the death of a loved one, moving from work into retirement, or dealing with a serious illness can leave people feeling sad or anxious.
 After a period of adjustment, many older adults can regain their emotional balance, but others do not and may develop depression.

 Types of Depression

-There are several types of depression.
-The most common types are major depressive disorder and dysthymic disorder.
+There are several types of depressive disorders.

 - Major depression: Severe symptoms that interfere with the ability to work, sleep, study, eat, and enjoy life.
 An episode can occur only once in a person’s lifetime, but more often, a person has several episodes.

 - Persistent depressive disorder: A depressed mood that lasts for at least 2 years.
 A person diagnosed with persistent depressive disorder may have episodes of major depression along with periods of less severe symptoms, but symptoms must last for 2 years to be considered persistent depressive disorder.

 Some forms of depression are slightly different, or they may develop under unique circumstances.
 They include

 - Psychotic depression, which occurs when a person has severe depression plus some form of psychosis, such as having disturbing false, fixed beliefs or a break with reality (delusions), or hearing or seeing upsetting things that others cannot hear or see (hallucinations).